bugbound/jsfs/README.md

 # jsfs - a web based javascript filesystem
-Explorer the extraordinary world of a websites javascript, via a basic linux filesystem presentation!
+Explore the extraordinary world of a websites javascript, via a basic linux filesystem presentation!

 ## Install
 sh ./install-deps.sh